tum-pbs/pbdl-book/diffphys.md

-Note that we typically don't need derivatives for all parameters of $\mathcal P$, e.g. we omit $\nu$ in the following, assuming that this is a given model parameter, with which the ANN should not interact.
+Note that we typically don't need derivatives for all parameters of $\mathcal P$, e.g. we omit $\nu$ in the following, assuming that this is a given model parameter, with which the NN should not interact.
-Naturally, it can vary within the solution manifold that we're interested in, but $\nu$ will not be the output of a ANN representation.
+Naturally, it can vary within the solution manifold that we're interested in, but $\nu$ will not be the output of a NN representation.
 If this is the case, we can omit providing $\partial \mathcal P_i / \partial \nu$ in our solver.
 However, the following learning process natuarlly transfers to including $\nu$ as a degree of freedom.